Designations Congruent with Things: Chapter 13

 You idiot, his brain snarls.

-Oh crap, he thinks, not certain where he is, oh god, he thinks, we’re networked, we’re networked, we’re networked, we’re net worked.
-He’s got the most capacity, he’s slotting right into his role of cyan cynosure, his sense of self begins to shred beneath the weight of linking, desperate anger and before it pulls him under Newt wrenches the trajectory of his thoughts out of the oncoming, self-organizing mess, Newt does that, Newt does it, he does it lacking any other option in total abject terror of the alignments forming in his mind; rends himself straight out of reliving (or, oh god, recreating?) what was done to him, because he wouldn’t have—whatever that was—he wouldn’t have—not him, he wouldn’t have done it, not if he hadn’t had to; he tries to remember what it was that they had wanted to know, the team that had fried his brain, they had wanted to rule something out, they must have done it, they must have been successful because, in the end, they had let him go.
+Oh crap, he thinks, not certain where he is, Oh god, he thinks, we’re networked, we’re networked, we’re networked, we’re net worked.
+He’s got the most capacity, he’s slotting right into his role of cyan cynosure, his sense of self begins to shred beneath the weight of linking, desperate anger and before it pulls him under Newt wrenches the trajectory of his thoughts out of the oncoming, self-organizing mess, Newt does that, Newt does it, he does it lacking any other option in total abject terror of the alignments forming in his mind; rends himself straight out of reliving (or, oh god, recreating?) what was done to him, because he wouldn’t have—whatever that was—he wouldn’t have—not him, he wouldn’t have done it, not if he hadn’t had to; he tries to remember what it was they’d wanted to know, the team that fried his brain, they’d wanted to rule something out, they must have done it, they must have been successful because, in the end, they’d let him go.

-His hands snap shut—around the table, around his fork—and he is breathing very hard.
+His hands snap shut—around the table, around his fork—and he’s breathing very hard.

 “You,” Hermann says, quietly, distinctly, “are fine.”